johanpicard/great-outdoors-store/README.md

-# Node.js Starter Overview
+# GreatOutdoors Store

-The Node.js Starter demonstrates a simple, reusable Node.js web application based on the Express framework.
+A web application based on the Express framework and AngularJS containing an eCommerce website and a recommandation engine.

 ## Run the app locally